Monday: Homework and Music Studio

 This will be the eighth year that volunteers, and staff, from Cornerstone will take part in CYC’s “Meet The Needs To Succeed” Program, at Sir John Franklin Junior High.
 We go to the school on Wednesday’s for an hour or two and assist teachers in their classrooms to help provide the students with more one-on-one help.

 Monday and Thursday afternoons from 3:30 till 5:00 pm there are staff and volunteers at the centre to help the youth with their homework and in other areas of learning that they struggle with, such as reading and writing.
 We have computers with internet access for the youth to use to conduct research for their school projects.

 The community youth, as well as staff and volunteers look forward to doing arts and crafts together on various afternoons.
 Arts and crafts include activities such as beading, painting, colouring, drawing, scrapbooking, and building seasonal decorations.
 While taking part in these activities, the youth tend to open up a lot more and some great discussions can take place.

-Girls Group is a program designed to engage junior high girls in conversation with adult mentors about the real life issues that they face on a daily basis.
-Through various activities such as scrapbooking, baking, crafts, and games, the girls open up and give us incite into the life of a junior high girl and the things they face each day.
+We have combined our previous Boys’ group and Girls’ Group into a Creative Arts Night.
+This is a program designed to engage junior high youth in conversations with adult mentors regarding the real life issues that they face on a daily basis.
+Through various activities such as model cars, electric slot-car race track, baking, cooking, games, rocket building, skating, etc., the youth open up and give us incite into the life of a junior high kid and the things they face each day.
 These conversations help to build healthy relationships with the youth.